magiced/plotCSV/README.md

 ### DONE

-+ add header of author date and instructions
++ add header of author date and instructions.
-+ if the first column is a time column, use it as the x axis else plot it as a series
++ if the first column is a time column, use it as the x axis else plot it as a series.

-+ modfiy first column behaviour so if you plot it, the script plots all number sequentially, if not, it assumes the first column is a time string, and uses that as the x axis values
++ modifiy first column behaviour so if you plot it, the script plots all number sequentially, if not, it assumes the first column is a time string, and uses that as the x axis values
 + 2 time formats:
     + ISO8601 YYYY-MM-DDTHH:MM:SS.SSSSSS '2019-08-21T14:25:58.005146' as supplied by datetime.datetime.now().isoformat()
     + seconds (relative or epoch, who cares?) - matplotlib takes these dates in no probs